Do you plan on adding some beach time to your Nice vacation? Then this overview of the best beaches in Nice is exactly what you need.

 Wearing a bikini top or going shirtless on the Promenade des Anglais is prohibited and may result in a fine, so make sure you are covered up before ascending the stairs from the beach.

 To make it less clumsy, some beaches have been equipped with ropes.
-One end of the rope is anchored in the surf and the other is held by a Jack Russel statue called Totor.
+One end of the rope is anchored in the surf, and the other is held by a Jack Russell statue called Totor.

 FAQ about the beaches in Nice